frdmn/dotfiles/README.md

 Explanation of the directories:

 ```
-bork
+./bork
 └── This folder includes the bork git repository which gets updated as
     soon as you update the the dotfiles
-borkfiles
+./borkfiles
 └── Includes the actual bork files, seperated to allow a condition based
     installation (system architecture, OS type)
-borkfiles/bootstrap.bork
+./borkfiles/bootstrap.bork
 └── This is the bootstrapping one, which applies the other Borkfiles in
     the same folder
-configs
+./configs
 └── Contains all of your configuration files which gets symlinked into $HOME
     as ".$FILE".
 So basically, your actual dotfiles (zshrc, vimrc, gitconfig)
-opt
+./opt
 └── Specific files which gets symlinked into non-$HOME folders.
 Used by
     atom.bork
-zsh
+./zsh
-└── ZSH dependencies and plugins like the prompt, the zsh-syntax-highlighting
+└── ZSH dependencies and plugins like the prompt, the zsh-syntax-highlighting.
+    This folder gets symlinked into $HOME/.zsh and is used in ./configs/zshrc
 ```

 ### Credits